Shortest Paths in Graphs of Convex Sets: Other graph problems in GCS

 We extend the graph problem modeled by~\eqref{eq:ilp} to its version in GCS as done for the SPP.
-We let the position $\bx_v$ of vertex $v$ be a decision variable, constrained in the set $\cX_v$, and we let the length of the edge $e = (u,v)$ be $\ell_e (\bx_u, \bx_v)$.
-The sets $\cX_v$ and the functions $\ell_e$ verify the assumptions from Section~\ref{sec:statement}.
-We define two auxiliary variables $\bz_e := y_e \bx_u$ and $\bz_e' := y_e \bx_v$ for each edge $e = (u,v)$, and we formulate our graph problem in GCS as in~\eqref{eq:bilinear_spp}, with the condition $\by \in \cY \cap \{0,1\}^{|\cE|}$ in place of~\eqref{eq:bilinear_flow}.
+We let the position $\bx_v \in \R^n$ of vertex $v$ be a decision variable, constrained in the set $\cX_v$, and we let the length of the edge $e = (u,v)$ be $\ell_e (\bx_u, \bx_v)$.
+The sets $\cX_v$ and the functions $\ell_e$ satisfy the assumptions from Section~\ref{sec:statement}.
+We define two auxiliary variables $\bz_e := y_e \bx_u$ and $\bz_e' := y_e \bx_v$ per edge $e = (u,v)$, and we formulate our graph problem in GCS as in~\eqref{eq:bilinear_spp}, with the condition $\by \in \cY \cap \{0,1\}^{|\cE|}$ in place of~\eqref{eq:bilinear_flow}.
 This yields a mixed-integer program with bilinear constraints.
-At this point, in the case of the SPP, we grouped the constraints in our optimization vertex by vertex, and we applied the relaxation from Lemma~\ref{lemma:valid_constraint}.
-However, in general, the polyhedron $\cY$ might not enjoy this convenient separability, as it might couple flows that do not share common vertex.
+At this point, in the case of the SPP, we grouped the constraints in our problem vertex by vertex, and we applied the relaxation from Lemma~\ref{lemma:valid_constraint}.
+However, in general, the polyhedron $\cY$ might not enjoy this convenient separability, as it might couple flows that do not share a common vertex.
 There are two ways around this issue.

 One option is just to separate the flow constraints that are vertex-wise separable from the ones that are not.
-Using only the first to define the polyhedra $\cY_v$, we can then proceed as in Remark~\ref{rem:coincise_bilinear}.
-Assuming, without loss of generality, that $\cY_v \subseteq [0,1]^{|\cE_v|}$, the MICP we get is a valid problem formulation since any point in $\cY_v \cap \{0,1\}^{|\cE_v|}$ is an extreme point of $\cY_v$ and, by Lemma~\ref{lemma:extreme}(b), our relaxation is exact for those points.
+Using only the first to define the polyhedra $\cY_v \subseteq [0,1]^{|\cE_v|}$, we can then proceed as in Remark~\ref{rem:coincise_bilinear}.
+The MICP we get is a valid problem formulation since any point in $\cY_v \cap \{0,1\}^{|\cE_v|}$ is an extreme point of $\cY_v$ and, by Lemma~\ref{lemma:extreme}, our relaxation is exact for those points.
 The formulation resulting from this approach is compact but it might be weak.